-We continue to support NTMEC on Parrtjima, each year building on the success of the last, engaging with advocates and creating new ones to ensure the Festival of Light remains top of mind among key audiences nationally and abroad.Northern Territory Major Events Company website
+In 2018 we continue to work with NTMEC on our third Parrtjima, building on the success of the previous events, engaging with advocates and creating new ones to ensure the Festival of Light remains top of mind among key audiences nationally and abroad.Northern Territory Major Events Company website

 MCA first appointed Access-DGC to provide publicity for its major exhibition Chuck Close: Prints, Process and Collaboration and we have since supported on a suite of others, including Taking it all away: MCA Collection, Light Show, Grayson Perry, Primavera, Mikala Dwyer: MCA Collection, Being Tiwi, Tatsuo Miyajima.